-In preparing the financial statements, management is responsible for assessing The London Public Library Board Trust Funds' ability to continue as a going concern, disclosing as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate The London Public Library Board Trust Funds or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, management is responsible for assessing the Funds' ability to continue as a going concern, disclosing as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Funds or to cease operations, or has no realistic alternative but to do so.

-Those charged with governance are responsible for overseeing the London Public Library Board Trust Funds' financial reporting process.
+Those charged with governance are responsible for overseeing the Funds' financial reporting process.